mpenet/alia/README.md

 If you want a Thrift based client for Clojure you could give a try to [casyn](https://github.com/mpenet/casyn)

-## What Alia can do and cannot do but will do in the future
+## What Alia can do and will do soon.

-It's relatively low level for now, but it's quite complete, very reliable and stable.
+It's relatively low level for now.

 ### Can do